- Job posted by The Peter G. Peterson Foundation

 - Serve as the key project manager of the Foundation’s signature millennial program, Up to Us, a leading nationwide, campus-based campaign focused on building a sustainable economic and fiscal future for America’s next generation (itsuptous.org).
 As the project manager, regularly engage with program grantees, partners and consultants, lead planning calls, set and track program deliverables, help develop and execute communications efforts for the program, manage grantee evaluations and administrative processes, direct and support the development of special events, content and products, conduct research and analysis to support the continued development, growth and expansion of the program.

-- Manage new, not yet developed, projects.
+- Manage and help create new, not yet developed, programs and initiatives.
 This may include projects beyond the Peterson Foundation’s current focus areas.

 - Develop and facilitate a process to meticulously track the status of various projects, internal and external partners involved, necessary follow-ups, and next steps.

 - Conduct thoughtful and comprehensive research and analysis on a variety of policy issues, organizations, individuals, movements, emerging trends, prominent projects, public debates, media coverage, legislative benchmarks, political developments, and events.

 - Proactively use information gathered to identify new opportunities for impact.